MenAllen/MySudoku/README.md

 1) Choisir: choose a grid
 2) Tester: check for errors
 3) Importer: Import grids from JSON file
-4) Resoudre: launch resolve process
+4) Resoudre: launch resolve process (Note this can take several hours for difficult grids) Note to build a grid, just define a candidate grid, import it and solve it

 # Documentation
 Exemple de fichier JSON pour l'import: